tobyjsullivan/ues-command-api/README.md

 Params:

 - `entityId` The entity which the event applies to.
 Must be a 128 bit value represented as a UUID (e.g., `cc0ed51b-2ae3-4608-a47d-fdb5d040b848`).
 - `type` The event type identifier such as "AccountOpened".
 - `data` The JSON event data encoded with Base64.
 - `version` (optional) The version number of the event.
 The request will be rejected if this is not the next available version in the entity log.
+This helps clients ensure highly consistent writes.